grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /runtime_config?mode=diff
 ```

-This endpoint displays the differences between the Grafana Mimir default runtime configuration and the current runtime configuration.
+This endpoint displays the differences between the Grafana Fire default runtime configuration and the current runtime configuration.

 ### Services' status